MeltyPlayer/Schema/README.md

 ### Supported Attributes

-The following attributes are currently supported in this library.
+The following attributes are currently supported in this library **when automatically generating code**.
 Some attributes are only used at read or write time—these are prefixed with an R or W respectively.

 **Warning: These names are not final, so they may change in future versions.**